Arsenal's Vivianne Miedema becomes all-time top scorer in Women's Super League history | Goal.com

 Miedema found the back of the net for the Gunners in Sunday’s north London derby against arch-rivals Tottenham Hotspur, marking her 50th WSL appearance with her 50th goal to make history.

-The 24-year-old’s achievement is made all the more impressive by the fact that she has averaged a goal per game.
+The 24-year-old then added two more before half time, her achievement made all the more impressive by the fact that she has averaged over a goal per game.

 Former record holder Parris, the Lyon forward formerly of Manchester City and Everton, netted 49 goals in 104 games.

-Miedema’s latest strike put Arsenal 2-0 up against Tottenham, after Katie McCabe had broken the deadlock with a stunning free kick in just the fourth minute of the first north London derby of the season.
+Miedema put Arsenal 2-0 up against Tottenham to reach half a century, after Katie McCabe had broken the deadlock with a stunning free kick in just the fourth minute of the first north London derby of the season.

-It was her eighth goal of the WSL season, in just her fifth game, continuing some fine form.
+She completed her hat-trick before half time, continuing her fine individual form to hit 10 goals for the WSL season in just five games.

 The Dutch international, who was crowned a European champion with her country back in 2017 and reached the Women’s World Cup final last summer, started the campaign with a brace against Reading on the opening weekend, as part of a 6-1 Arsenal win.